openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 #.
 Select **Instructor**, and then select **Email**.

 #.
 In the **Email Task History** section of the page, select **Show Email Task
    History**.
-A report like the following example displays on the Instructor Dashboard.
+A report like the following example displays on the instructor dashboard.

 .. image:: ../../../shared/images/Bulk_email_history.png
        :width: 800